 Another prominent strategy is synecdoche.
-Although the frequency is considered low, but synecdoches become important to discuss since the strategy only occurs when Jokowi becomes the president especially in his first month as a president and fuel-price hike issue, as portrayed below:
+Although the frequency is considered low, but synecdoches become important to discuss since the strategy only occurs when Jokowi becomes the president, especially in his first month as a president and fuel-price hike issue, as portrayed in Table 2.